solo-io/supergloo/docs/content/guides/traffic_policy.md

 weight: 25
 ---

-Service Mesh Hub can manage and configure multiple service meshes across multiple Kubernetes clusters.
-Service Mesh Hub can control the configuration of traffic policies of associated services from a given mesh, including properties like timeouts, retries, CORS, and header manipulation.
+Gloo Mesh can manage and configure multiple service meshes across multiple Kubernetes clusters.
+Gloo Mesh can control the configuration of traffic policies of associated services from a given mesh, including properties like timeouts, retries, CORS, and header manipulation.

-In this guide we will examine how Service Mesh Hub can configure Istio to apply retry and timeout settings to an existing service.
+In this guide we will examine how Gloo Mesh can configure Istio to apply retry and timeout settings to an existing service.
 We will be dealing with the same resource types that were introduced in the [Mesh Discovery]({{% versioned_link_path fromRoot="/guides/discovery_intro" %}}) guide.

 1. **Kubernetes Clusters**
-    - Representation of a cluster that Service Mesh Hub is aware of and is authorized to talk to its Kubernetes API server
+    - Representation of a cluster that Gloo Mesh is aware of and is authorized to talk to its Kubernetes API server
     - *note*: this resource is created by `meshctl` at cluster registration time
 2. **Meshes**
     - Representation of a service mesh control plane that has been discovered